 In the mood for a brilliant coastal adventure?
 Discover the Seven Sisters Country Park, great for a walk with young hikers and pushchair friendly.
 The park is made up of 280 hectares of chalk cliffs – the views from the top of the Seven Sisters cliffs are simply breathtaking!
 There is plenty to see and do – go to the beach along the easy access trail, observe the wildlife, say hello to the sheep and cows (the park is also a working farm) and enjoy lunch or afternoon treats from the onsite café to make your day out even more special.

 Photo by Joseph Pearson on Unsplash

 3) Heartwood Forest, St Albans

 Made up of four woods, Heartwood Forest features three walking trails, including the Magical Meander trail, perfect for families.
-If you’d rather explore on two wheels, you can bring bikes for the whole family and ride on the public and permissive bridleways.
-Tell little explorers to keep a look out for birds and butterflies – so far there have been more than 80 bird species and 29 butterfly species recorded on site.
-There’s even a dedicated area for den building so plenty to keep everyone entertained.
+If you'd rather explore on two wheels, you can bring bikes for the whole family and ride on the public and permissive bridleways.
+Tell little explorers to keep a look out for birds and butterflies - so far there have been 87 bird species and 27 butterfly species recorded on site.

 4) Stock Ghyll Waterfall, Ambleside